jcm4atx/yaaip/README.md

 Developer ：Leon连续 @Coolapk

 **The Fork**

-I use to use the bones of this project to build my own icon pack.
+I plan to use the bones of this project to build my own icon pack.

 ### License
 ```